mfreyipj/gsv-website_CODE-Challenge/README.txt

-This is the github-repository to which I will upload all of the changes to the website for the student-representation.
+This is the github-repository that documents my progress at the development of the website for the student-representation and its documentation.